Nikon D500 vs D5

-The Nikon D500 and the Nikon D5 are two digital cameras that were announced in January 2016.
+The Nikon D500 and the Nikon D5 are two digital cameras that were officially introduced in January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D500) and a full frame (D5) sensor.
-Both cameras offer a resolution of 20.7 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 20.7 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Nikon D500 and the Nikon D5 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D500 – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Nikon D500 and the Nikon D5 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5 is considerably larger (50 percent) than the Nikon D500.
 Moreover, the D5 is substantially heavier (65 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.